 Welcome ~ we hope you enjoy your visit!

-NAFA tournaments are divided into divisions so that teams compete against other teams of equal abilities.
-All dogs including mixed breeds are eligible to compete and earn titles in NAFA sanctioned tournaments.
-Titles are earned via a point system based on the time it takes a dog's team to complete each heat race.
+Tournaments are divided into divisions by seed times to promote more competitive racing.
+All dogs including mixed breeds are eligible to compete and earn titles in NAFA and U-fli sanctioned tournaments.
+Titles are earned via a point system based on the time it takes a dog's team to complete each heat.

 View of the racing lanes at a typical tournament